-To connect the power to a device, perform the following steps:
+To connect the power to a device, do the following:

-- Plug the DC connector end of the power cable into the DC power receptacle on the back of the device. - 2.
+- 1. Plug the DC connector end of the power cable into the DC power receptacle on the back of the device. - 2.
 Plug the AC adapter end of the power cable into an AC power source.